k2view-academy/K2View-Academy/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md

   * Pros
     * Best option for debug and single-node environments

-Fabric uses the Cassandra DB as a default system management database.
+Fabric uses the Cassandra DB as its default system management database.

 Note that new System DB type, such as Oracle, MySql, etc. can be easly introduced to the product within a small development effort based on the customers needs.